jasonpereira96/music-resources/README.md

 ## Bass
 - What makes a good bass line?
-- The bass line as a parallel melody (Some examples)
+- The bass line as a parallel melody (Some examples) Shes always a woman to me
 - Diatonic passing notes
 - Descending/Ascending bass lines.
 Coldplay, Paradise
 - Chromatic passing notes